m-azra3l/flow-beginner/Project2/README.md

 # Access-Control-Project

-This folder contains source code about access control in Cadence Language.
+This folder contains source code that explains about access control in Cadence Language.

 ## Author